jcs-elpa/use-ttf/README.md

 ## Who may need this?
 (Story Behind) ##
-I use to having the issue using the same front over different OS because different OS installed different fonts as default.
+I use to having the issue using the same front over different OS because different OS have fonts installed differently.
 Plus I do not want to install font manully my own, so I made this package to solve my own issue and hopefully this package can help anyone having the same issue here.
 The package will manully install font file (.ttf) file for you base